 The master password is how one part of the typical password dilemma is solved — you only need to memorize one strong password for all your accounts.
-For example, something like |0%/p9PsZjAiJ4e@ is considered strong because it uses a variety of characters.
-However, you don't reuse this password — instead, you allow the manager to create strong passwords for all your other accounts.
+For example, something like |0%/p9PsZjAiJ4e@ is considered secure because it uses a variety of characters.
+However, you don't reuse that password — instead, you allow the manager to create strong passwords for all your other accounts.

 Once a master password is created, you add the login information for all your accounts into the database.
-At this point, you'll want to replace the password for each account with a stronger one.
+Then, you'll want to replace the password for each account with a stronger one.
 Using the "change password" function for each of your accounts, the password manager will create a new passcode.
 The manager will allow you to choose from various parameters, such as whether to include uppercase or lowercase, special characters, and the overall length of the passcode, to create a strong password that you will never have to memorize.

 - Cloud Sync: Your database is stored in the cloud, making it accessible across multiple devices.
 Using the cloud, any modification made on one device will automatically update all the other devices with access.

 - Multiple Vaults: Within the app, you can access multiple vaults (databases) to keep things more organized.
 For instance, a "Personal" and "Work" vault are two good options to use, so you don't have to view work passwords with your personal ones.
-This is not referring to using two or more accounts.
+We're not referring to using two or more accounts.

 - Share Passwords: You can extend access to passwords (whether individually or as a group) to other users.
 Some managers require that the users receiving access already have an account with the service.